 Many beginner golfers see their favorite tour pros such as Rory McIlroy, Tiger Woods, Brooks Koepka and John Daly hit fades and draws around the course.

-Amateur golfers often ask the difference between draws and fades as well as which is more beneficial.
+Amateur golfers often ask about the ‘draw versus fade’ difference, as well as which is more beneficial.
 They also wonder how to hit them.

 In this article, we will break down everything regarding these two types of golf shots and explain how they work.